mauromorales/activerecord-except/README.md

 # Activerecord::Except

-Provides `ActiveRecord::Relation#except`, a convenience method that let's you select all the fields from a table with the exception of the given ones.
+Provides `ActiveRecord::Relation#except`, a convenience method that lets you select all the fields from a table except for the given ones.

 ## Installation